Last Updated on June 27, 2022 by Laura Turner

 Obviously, hard work.
-There is an incredible amount of information to be absorbed in the two specialties, and one has to be prepared for a lifetime of learning in order to remain current.
+There is an incredible amount of information to be absorbed in the two specialties, and one has to be prepared for a lifetime of learning to remain current.

 Where do you see your specialty in 10 years?

-I think that med-peds physicians will continue to be important in the care of patients with congenital diseases who are now surviving into adulthood.
+I think that med-peds physicians will continue to be important in caring for patients with congenital diseases who are now surviving into adulthood.
 We are already seeing many of our graduating med-peds residents going into sub-specialties, and I think that this trend will continue.
-We will see increasing recognition of the unique contributions that our specialty can provide from other medical organizations and increased demand for our services.
+In addition, we will see increasing recognition of the unique contributions that our specialty can provide from other medical organizations and increased demand for our services.

 What types of outreach or volunteer work do you do, if any?